khulnasoft-lab/khulnasoft-ui/src/components/base/new_dropdowns/disclosure/disclosure_dropdown.md

 ### Setting disclosure dropdown items

 Use the `items` prop to provide actions/links to the disclosure dropdown.
 Each item can be either an item or a group.
-For `Item`s, either the `href` or the `action` may be null, but not both.
+For `Item`s, provide an `href` string to make them render as links.
+Otherwise, they will be buttons.
+Provide an `action` function to items to be called when they are pressed, or, listen for the `action` event on the top-level component.
+Both will receive the given item as an argument.
 A <!-- markdownlint-disable-next-line line-length -->
 [validation error](https://gitlab.com/gitlab-org/gitlab-ui/-/blob/6cbff4f908b429cc01f17a4cc2868e881db1aa31/src/components/base/new_dropdowns/disclosure/utils.js#L1)
 will be triggered if neither field is set.